kubernetes/enhancements/keps/sig-apps/3328-add-queueName-to-jobSpec/README.md

 not need to be as detailed as the proposal, but should include enough information to express the idea and why it was not acceptable.
 -->
-Specifying the queue name via annotation also works but not native.
+Specifying the queue name via annotation also works but we can't validate the naming legitimacy.
+What's more, queue name should be immutable when Job corresponding pods get to work, we can't achieve this with annotations.

 ## Infrastructure Needed (Optional)